dellytools/delly/README.md

 `make all`

 There is a DELLY discussion group [delly-users](http://groups.google.com/d/forum/delly-users) for questions and a few wiki pages on some additional [tools](https://github.com/tobiasrausch/delly/wiki).
-There is also a [dockerized delly](https://registry.hub.docker.com/u/trausch/delly/).

 DELLY multi-threading mode